 If you defeat the host of fire in the invaded world, you can acquire the power of fire.

 It is the work of an old small country that was destroyed by the Dark, and there are those who use it for other purposes.
 Serve Rosaria at the Church of the Deep.

-When the Knight of Thorns was last seen in DS1, he was a zealous member of the Chaos Servants, the corpse with his armor previously spawning near the ailing Daughter of Chaos.
+When the Knight of Thorns was last seen in the original Dark Souls, he was a zealous member of the Chaos Servants, the corpse with his armor previously spawning near the ailing Daughter of Chaos.
 We can assume then that he joined his loving Fair Lady at Smouldering Lake like Eingyi and the rest in the covenant.
 But then the chaos demons were annihilated.
 Like Dunnel, Kirk probably saw no point in remaining there without the witch he loved and left, eventually finding his way to the Cathedral and Rosaria.
 In other words, Kirk has replaced the old goddess of Izalith with the new goddess of the Deep, her similar maternal aura filling the hole in his heart.
 The same might be said for the aforementioned honorable Darkwraith, choosing to become a grub out of personal devotion rather than ignorance.
 The Mother of Rebirth had something to provide these itinerant knights, whether they be with or without principles.
 Perhaps that is the best they can hope for, if they want to continue tormenting this horribly wretched world.